lucidfrontier45/heapq/README.md

     queue.push("ccc".to_string()); // score = -3
     queue.push("bb".to_string()); // score = -2

-    // remember to use Reverse when pushing an item with a explicit score queue.push_with_score("b".to_string(), Reverse(10)); // score = -10
+    // remember to use Reverse when pushing an item with an explicit score queue.push_with_score("b".to_string(), Reverse(10)); // score = -10

     assert_eq!(queue.peek(), Some(&"a".to_string()));